mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 packet associated with a flow it has no state for, and it is configured to forward the packet instead of dropping it, it moves that flow from the zero state into the uniflow state and starts a timer TO_IDLE.
 It resets this timer for any additional packet it forwards in the same direction as long as the flow remains in the uniflow state.
-When timer TO_IDLE expires on a flow in the uniflow state, the device drops state for the flow and performs any processing associated with doing so: tearing down NAT bindings, closing associated firewall pinholes, exporting flow information, and so on.
+When timer TO_IDLE expires on a flow in the uniflow state, the device drops state for the flow and performs any processing associated with doing so: tearing down NAT bindings, stopping associated firewall pinholes, exporting flow information, and so on.
 The device may also drop state on a stop signal, if observed.